jlparkI/xGPR/docs/kernel_info/graph_kernels.rst

      - | "intercept": bool If True,
        | fit a y-intercept.
        | Defaults to True.
-       | "graph_averaging": bool If True,
+       | "averaging": bool If True,
        | average over the transformed features
        | when summing them.
 This is useful if
        | you are trying to predict a graph